Dopa69-cloud/linklist/README.md

 🔹 Step 2: Define the Node Class

-1.create a class named Node with:
+>create a class named Node with:

 >An integer variable data to store the value of the node.